 Library Policies: Computer & Internet Policy

-The purpose of maintaining public access to computers, the World Wide Web, and other Internet tools is to augment the library’s collection in order to support the community’s informational needs and cultural and leisure activities.
+The purpose of maintaining public access to computers, tablets, Internet, and related hardware and software, is to augment the library’s collection in order to support the community’s needs and activities.

 Relationship to Other Library Policies